Estate Planning Lawyers

 Estate planning encompasses much more than wills and trusts.
 A well-developed estate plan can greatly benefit the family of the deceased at a difficult time.
-The estate planning attorneys of Kaufman, Nichols & Kaufman create estate plans designed to achieve your goals and benefit your family and beneficiaries.
+The estate planning lawyers of Kaufman, Nichols & Kaufman create estate plans designed to achieve your goals and benefit your family and beneficiaries.
 It is a priority for the firm’s estate planning attorneys to make certain that you understand your options, the impact of decisions, and the purpose of every legal instrument in your estate plan.

 The estate planning lawyers of Kaufman, Nichols & Kaufman work to protect the assets their clients have worked a lifetime to accumulate.
 They tell clients directly whether or not they need a trust, which type of trust best suits their needs, or whether a simple will is sufficient.